 Individual memberships include our quarterly newsletter (in print or PDF), unlimited access to Registration Plates of the World for one user, and the opportunity to participate in our biennial convention.

 Corporate members receive unlimited access to Registration Plates of the World for multiple users, but no printed newsletter.

 Membership is payable on a calendar year basis.
-To join, select the rate appropriate to you, in the table below.
+To join or renew, select the rate appropriate to you, in the table below.

 Europlate is the trading name of the European Registration Plate Association which was formed in 1972 to cater for those who collect, or are otherwise interested in, vehicle registration plates.